forcellatofrancesco/Engine3D/README.md

 **Francesco Forcellato**

 This project allows to create solids and display them into whatever you want.
-This project was inspired by a project created by [Daniel Shiffman](https://thecodingtrain.com/CodingChallenges/112-3d-rendering) in [Processing](https://processing.org/) but I have made it in the standard Java, so no extra Framework needed
+This project was inspired by a project created by [Daniel Shiffman](https://thecodingtrain.com/CodingChallenges/112-3d-rendering) in [Processing](https://processing.org/) but I have made it in the standard Java, so no extra Framework needed.

 **Installation:**

-If you only want the compiled code, in order to add this library to your Java project, download [Engine3D.jar](Engine3D.jar)
+If you only want the compiled code, in order to add this library to your Java project, download [Engine3D.jar](Engine3D.jar).

 # Classes
 * ``Engine.java`` class used to interact with a ``Solid`` and display it.
 * ``Graph.java`` class used to create a graph of the connections in order to connect multiple nodes to each other.